Omakase @ Stevens, delivering Japan's seasonal best in 11 courses

 In the Hassun (snacks), the seasonal Pacific Saury made an appearance on top of a homemade brioche, dressed with garlic oil.
 Other snacks included the pan-seared Anglerfish liver on crispy Monaka pastry and topped with persimmon (almost foie gras-like); and the deep-fried yam with Wagyu Prosciutto.

+The Hay-smoked Katsuo has been a fixture on the Chef's menu.
+The interesting use of Fourme d'Ambert sauce helped to tone down the fishiness, together with the sherry balsamic and walnut oil.
 This was followed by a cold Kagawa Somen tossed in a sauce made of abalone liver and rock seaweed, topped with sliced Chiba abalone and more uni.
 You know it's love when you get more of your favorite uni from your other half (i gave him more abalone).

 While i've had Shirako before, this was the first time i had it served hot in a broth.
 The heat gave the cod sperm an even creamier and milky texture.
 Chef Shu cooked this in his special chicken scallop broth and it does have a strong taste despite the chili oil.